TinyStepper

 Why it helps

 Predictable rituals are the most effective tool for separation anxiety because they give toddlers a sense of control over an uncontrollable situation.
 The musical element engages the right hemisphere of the brain, which processes emotion, making the goodbye feel warm rather than threatening.
-Consistency is critical — the same song every time builds the neural pathway that links goodbye with 'safe, I will see them again.'
+Consistency is critical — the same song every time builds the neural pathway that links goodbye with 'safe, I will see them again.'.
+NHS early years guidance recognises that emotional development is just as important as physical or cognitive milestones, and it grows best through warm, consistent interactions.

 Variations